NgundiF/airbnb-clone-project/README.md

 Page Name	Description
 Property Listing View	Displays a grid or list of available properties with images, prices, and short descriptions.
 Users can filter and sort listings.

+**Design Properties**

+Color Styles
+Primary Color: Green (#2E7D32) (based on the button and splash screen color seen)

+Secondary Color: Dark Green / Black (#1B5E20) (for logo and text)

+Secondary Color (light): Light Gray (#EEEEEE) (backgrounds, lighter elements)

+Shimmer: Light Accent Color for Loading/Effects

+Typography
+Font Family: Likely a clean sans-serif (e.g., Poppins, Roboto, or similar) — check Figma properties if specified.

+Font Weights:

+Bold for headers (e.g., "Find your favorite place here")

+Regular for body text (email/password fields)

+Font Sizes:

+Large size (~24–32px) for headers

+Medium (~16–18px) for normal text and buttons

+Small (~12–14px) for captions (e.g., “Forgot Password?”, "Join now")

+Importance of Identifying Design Properties Understanding the color styles, typography, and design properties of a mockup ensures consistency throughout the project.
+It allows developers and designers to maintain the same look and feel across different pages and components.
+It also speeds up the development process, improves collaboration, and creates a more professional and polished final product.
+Proper alignment to the mockup builds trust with users and ensures a cohesive user experience across the platform.

 Listing Detailed View	Shows full details of a selected property, including images, amenities, location map, availability calendar, and a "Book Now" button.
 Simple Checkout View	A minimal page where users confirm their booking by entering basic details (name, dates, payment info) and completing the reservation.
 Importance of User-Friendly Design